ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-The first version of the command is orthogonal to what we know from the Unix shell but we might want to use the shorter version.
-For reference, "ps" stands for “Process Status”.
-We should also notice that this command didn't return any containers because our containers all exited and thus stopped running after they completed their work.
+This command did not return any containers because our containers all exited and thus stopped running after they completed their work.

-### What containers have run recently?
+## What containers exist but are not running?

-There is also a way to list running containers, and those that have completed recently, which is to add the `--all`/`-a` flag to the `docker ps` command as shown below.
+There is also a way to list all known containers, including those that are not currently running, which is to add the `--all`/`-a` flag to the `docker container ls` command as shown below.

 ~~~
-$ docker ps --all
+$ docker container ls --all
 ~~~
 {: .language-bash}
 ~~~
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     PORTS               NAMES
 9c698655416a        hello-world         "/hello"            2 minutes ago       Exited (0) 2 minutes ago                       zen_dubinsky
-6dd822cf6ca9        hello-world         "/hello"            3 minutes ago       Exited (0) 3 minutes ago                       eager_engelbart
 ~~~
 {: .output}

 We will talk more about how you might use these exited containers and how to restart a container later in this lesson.

-### How do I remove an exited container?
+## How do I remove an exited container?

-To delete an exited container you can run the following command, inserting the `CONTAINER ID` for the container you wish to remove.
-It will repeat the `CONTAINER ID` back to you, if successful.
+To delete an exited container you can run the following command, inserting the `NAME` for the container you wish to remove.
+It will repeat the `NAME` back to you, if successful.
 ~~~
-$ docker container rm 9c698655416a
+$ docker container rm zen_dubinsky
 ~~~
 {: .language-bash}
 ~~~
-9c698655416a
+zen_dubinsky
 ~~~
 {: .output}

+> ## Names and IDs
+> You can use either the `NAME` or `CONTAINER ID` with the `docker container rm` command, whichever you find easier.
+The names and IDs are randomly generated by Docker to be unique among your list of exisiting containers.
+{: .callout}

 If you want to remove all exited containers at once you can use the `docker containers prune` command.

 **Be careful** with this command.
 If you have containers you may want to reconnect to, you should not use this command.
 It will ask you if to confirm you want to remove these containers, see output below.
-If successful it will print the full `CONTAINER ID` back to you.
+If successful it will print the full `CONTAINER ID`s back to you.

 ~~~
 $ docker container prune